jhpyle/docassemble/about.md

 application can be [translated] to a language other than English.
 **docassemble** supports the full use of [Unicode] characters in interviews.

-### Superior to the alternatives

-Much of what **docassemble** does can be accomplished with [HotDocs] and [A2J].
-However, **docassemble** has superior features for incorporating "libraries" of questions.
-Since all the authoring is done within a [YAML] file, content can easily be reused through incorporation by reference (using the [include] function) or copy-and-paste.

-While for some people, **docassemble** may have a steeper learning curve than [A2J] and [HotDocs], in the long run, creating forms and interviews in **docassemble** is more efficient because 1) authors do not have to plan out every last detail of the interview flow; 2) authors have the power of "copy and paste" and "search and replace" at their fingertips; and 3) the ability to incorporate libraries of questions means that authors can easily take advantage of work other authors have done.

-In addition, **docassemble** gives authors all the power and convenience of a general-purpose, object-orientated programming language.

-[HotDocs] is a proprietary system, and its usefulness in a server environment is limited by licensing requirements.
-By contrast, **docassemble** is free and open source.

 ### Multi-purpose